pullashradha/EpicodusProgress-Notes/README.md

 ## Description

-This repository contains text files of my notes for each Epicodus class I have taken.
-I will discuss my experiences and struggles with the course material, as well as make notes on programs/things I would be interested in pursuing.
+This repository contains text files of my notes for every Epicodus class I have taken.
+I discuss my experiences and struggles with the course material, as well as make notes on programs/things I would be interested in pursuing.
 Notes will be updated at the end of every week.

+## Previous Coding/Programming Experience

+None.